Para-equestrian: Para-driving

-The other para-equestrian event is para-driving.
+The other para-equestrian is para-driving.
+It was first introduced in 1989 in Great Britain, and has been sanctioned by FEI since 2006.
 It was previously called Carriage Driving.

-All class events are mixed gendered.
+Para-showjumping

+Para-showjumping, or para-jumping, is a show jumping event sanctioned by the British Showjumping Association, which runs the Para Jumping League in collaboration with the Riding for the Disabled Association (RDA).
+As of 2024, para-jumping is not sanctioned by FEI.

 Equipment

 The sport is the one with one of the highest rates of injury and illness among all Paralympic sports.
 For this reason, much of the equipment for the sport is developed with this in mind.
 Much of the equipment uses Velcro and rubber bands so that things can easily breakaway and protect the rider during a fall.
 There is also a constant balance in developing equipment for para-equestrian to assure that the rider remains in control, and that they are not dragged along by the horse.
 One of the adaptions made to saddles for para-equestrian is extra padding.
 One of the companies that specializes in making saddles for people with disabilities is Superacor, Inc. In addition to saddles, para-equestrian riders may use some other form of padding such as a fleece covering for the saddle.

 Para-equestrian competitors have both a class and a disability profile number.
 The profile number impacts which equipment a rider can use, with equipment differences existing in the same class.